 Is it my hair?
 You think, as you head on to the closest supermarket and buy some Head&Shoulders or Nizoral for your hair.

-After using the anti-dandruff shampoo on your head, you begin to realize that it was never your head that was shedding on your dark shirts.
+After using the anti-dandruff shampoo on your head, you begin to realize that it was never your head that was flaking on your dark shirts.

 Instead, it was your beard!
 You never had flaky scalp-hair, you had a flaky facial hair.